shreyanksaksena/Steganography/README.md

 * With the final binary equivalent we also 111111111111 as delimiter to find the end of message
 * Now from 12 bit representing each character every 2 bit is replaced with equivalent ZWCs according to the table.
 Each character is hidden after a word in the cover text.

-# Audio Steganography ( Hiding TEXT in AUDIO ) :
-* For encoding we have modified the LSB Algorithm, for that we take each frame byte of the converting it to 8 bit format then check for the 4th LSB and see if it matches with the secret message bit.
-If yes change the 2nd LSB to 0 using logical AND operator between each frame byte and 253(11111101).
-Else we change the 2nd LSB to 1  using logical AND operation with 253 and then logical OR to change it to 1 and now add secret message bit in LSB for achieving that use logical AND operation between each frame byte of carrier audio and a binary number of 254 (11111110).
-Then logical OR operation between modified carrier byte and the next bit (0 or 1) from the secret message which resets the LSB of carrier byte.

 # Video Steganography ( Hiding TEXT in Video ) :
 * In video steganography we have used combination of cryptography and Steganography.
 We encode the message through two parts